matthewcarbone/Crescendo/crescendo/utils/README.md

 ## Machine learning utilities
 All utilities corresponding to general machine learning, including the very useful `Meter` class, are contained in `ml_utils.py`.

+## Managers
+Utilities specific to the _training_ pipeline are stored in `managers.py`.
+This contains a `Manager` class for each project that is contained in `crescendo`, which "manages" everything in the pipeline from start to finish.

 ## `rdkit` Mol utilities
 Extra analysis utilities for providing summaries of `rdkit.Chem.Mol` objects are contained in `mol_utils.py`.